Charles Schwab Review

-For example, if you are going to trade stocks or ETFs, for an online trade it is $4.95 per side.
-However, if you are buying mutual funds, your online trade cost will be $0.
-Options are a very fair $4.95 plus $0.65 per contract.
+For example, if you are going to trade stocks or ETFs, for an online trade it is $0.0 per side.
+Options are a very fair $0.0 base fee plus $0.65 per contract.

 What’s truly interesting is that futures and futures options both trade at $1.50 per contract, per side.
 That’s a very competitive price.